BartSoj/HttpAgent/docs/integrations.md

 - Tapo for light and smart devices control
 - some api to set alarms and timers
 - api to get screenshot from user's devices
-- apis to google products, these include: google calendar, google maps, youtube, keep, contacts
+- apis to google products, these include: google maps, youtube, keep, photos, meet
 - apis to apple products, these include: health and fitness, notes, calendar, reminders

 other APIs for future integration: